Navigating ESG Tensions: Resolving Disputes through International Arbitration in Commercial and Investment Contexts | Part-I

 This case is significant because it brings attention to the conflicts that might arise between economic growth and environmental preservation, as well as the function of international trade agreements in resolving such conflicts.
 In this case, even though the Peruvian government did violate the free trade pact between Canada and Peru, the international tribunal found in favour of Peru as the protection of the ecosystem takes precedence.
 This judgement set an exceptional precedent for protection of environment.
 Looking at this case legally and according to the agreement entered into the parties, the decision should be ruled in favour of Bear creek.
 This case portrays the importance of environment protection and the measures taken by the parties to protect the same.
 The international tribunal made a logical and reasonable decision by being mindful about the protection of ecosystems.

 There is also an advantage of confidentiality in arbitration.
 For example, in cases where the companies have contributed to environmental damage while carrying out their functions, it is possible that this information would taint the image of the company if this issue would be dealt with litigation.
 However, arbitration ensures confidentiality and provides the party with another chance to improve their services to the community.[21]
 On the other hand, keeping the matters confidential which violate ESG, would also keep the public, investors out of the loop with regard to the activities of the companies.
 Along with keeping the confidentiality, it reduces transparency in the company.
-For decades, companies like Exxon and Shell dealing with oil, gas have damaged the environment by adversely affecting the ecosystems, habitat, and frequent changes in sea-levels.
-Apart from the above both the companies possessed reports of how their business activities would negatively affect the planet, the way of life of human beings, certain habitats etc. Both the companies kept the reports confidential as it might affect their business practices and profitability if revealed[22].
-Therefore, confidentiality in ESG matters is not advantageous, especially for the environment, investors and public.
+For decades, companies like Exxon and Shell dealing with oil, gas have damaged the environment by adversely affecting the ecosystems, habitat, and frequent changes in sea-levels despite possessing reports of how their business activities would negatively affect the planet.
+From instances like these, it is abundantly clear that companies keep such reports confidential as it might affect their business practices and profitability if revealed [22].
+Therefore, I conclude that confidentiality in ESG matters, whether or not therough arbitration is simply not advantageous, especially for the environment, investors, and the public at large.

 [1] James Chalmers, Emma Cox, Nadja Picard, The economic realities of ESG, (PwC’s Global investors survey, 28 October 2021) https://www.pwc.com/gx/en/services/audit-assurance/corporate-reporting/esg-investor-survey.html accessed 9 August 2023.